openmina/openmina/docs/p2p_service.md

 }
 ```

 The only kind of command handled by the service's main-loop is `Cmd::PeerAdd`.
-For each received command, the main-loop spawns a new task to handle the command (`peer_start` async function).
+For each received command, the main loop spawns a new task to handle the command (`peer_start` async function).

 There are two cases that are handled: [outgoing connections](#outgoing-connections) and [incoming connections](#incoming-connections).

 ### Outgoing connections
 The steps for handling an outgoing connection are the following:

-- Create a RTC connection using the default `RTCConfigIceServers` (one belonging to openmina, and google ones).
+- Create an RTC connection using the default `RTCConfigIceServers` (one belonging to Openmina, and Google ones).
 - Create the main channel for the new RTC connection.
 - Create an `offer` and pass it to the `set_local_description` API of the WebRTC implementation.
-- Wait for for the Ice gathering state to be `RTCIceGatheringState::Complete`.
+- Wait for the Ice gathering state to be `RTCIceGatheringState::Complete`.
 - Get SDP and send a `P2pConnectionEvent::OfferSdpReady(peer_id, Ok(sdp))` message to the *state machine*.
-    - If an error occurs in any of the previous state an `P2pConnectionEvent::OfferSdpReady(peer_id, Err(..))` is sent instead.
+    - If an error occurs in any of the previous states, an `P2pConnectionEvent::OfferSdpReady(peer_id, Err(..))` is sent instead.
 - Receive a `PeerCmd` from the *state machine*:
     ```
     pub enum PeerCmd {